 Serving as an IIAC Committee Member

-The IIAC would not be as successful without the many volunteers on the Association’s committees, special mention are the long distance moving companies.
-Over 90% of IIAC committee members responding to a 2012 IIAC survey believe that both they personally, and their companies, benefit from their participation on IIAC committees.
+The IIAC would not be as successful without the many volunteers on the Association’s Committees.
+Over 90% of IIAC Committee members responding to a recent IIAC survey believe that both they personally, and their companies, benefit from their participation on IIAC committees.

 Note that the information below does not necessarily extend, although may also apply, to the Board of Directors and Board committees.

 Committee Features: Committees and Working Groups come in all sizes and shapes, depending on their purpose.
 Committees are often more formal in terms of having a chairperson, minutes and ongoing tasks.
 Working Groups can be as small as two or three people who may report back to a Committee or can be 30 or more people responding to issues that arise quickly where time to respond is limited, for example, a securities commission proposal or draft federal budget legislation.
 Working Groups may not have a chairperson, and as the agenda may be completion of a single task, minutes may be replaced by creation and subsequent versions of a single submission or member tool or template.

 Commonalities: Some common features you can expect of all committees are addressed in the following frequently asked questions and answers.

 Committees are listed on the IIAC website.
 While they are permanent, sometimes new ones are created when there is expected to be an ongoing body of work.